 The fourth paragraph stipulates that the total consideration offered by the offeror for a share and an outstanding call option regarding the relevant share may not exceed the consideration paid for other shares of the same class and which do not constitute the underlying asset for the call option.
 Removing obstacles to acceptance of the offer is considered to be the responsibility of the shareholder.
 An issued call option is one such obstacle, which means that the shareholder, without committing a breach of contract, must be free from the option commitment in order to be able to accept the offer for the share.
-If the offeror eliminates this obstacle on the shareholder's behalf by also addressing the offer to holders of call options, the cost of this, (the amount offered for call options), is to be borne by the shareholder in the form of a corresponding reduction in the price offered for the shares.
+If the offer of holders of call options, the cost of this, (the amount offered for call options), is to be borne by the shareholder in the form of a corresponding reduction in the price offered for the shares.